CNES/pangeo-pyinterp/examples/grid/README.rst

 Gridded Interpolation & Multidimensional Examples
 -------------------------------------------------

-Explore pyinterp’s capabilities for interpolation in 2D, 3D, and 4D, as well as handling unstructured grids.
+Explore pyinterp's capabilities for interpolation in 2D, 3D, and 4D, as well as handling unstructured grids.